1. Player

 Player.equip_armor(armor)

-class equips that piece of armor into the appropriate slot and adds some damage reduction when taking hits from opponents.
+Calling this function with an instance of the Armor class equips that piece of armor into the appropriate slot and adds some damage reduction when taking hits from opponents.

 Usage: